AverseABFun/rfcs/text/3768-safe-blocks.md

 Before this RFC gets merged, I expect to resolve how where this would be implemented in the compilation process so this can be effectively implemented.
 Before merging, I also expect to resolve information relevant to the proposed lint such as the name, detection, and if adding said lint is even a good idea.

+Something considered out-of-scope would be single-operation unsafes.
+A brief explanation is it is an idea to add a way to mark a single operation as unsafe without making an unsafe block; however this is out-of-scope.

 # Future possibilities
 [future-possibilities]: #future-possibilities